 When the payment is made

-Providing that you have 100% of agreed weekly attendance at school or college, the EMA payment will be made into your own bank account.
+As long as you have 100% of agreed weekly attendance at school or college, the EMA payment will be made into your own bank account.
 It's usually paid in arrears.

 Your education provider will be able to provide details of payment dates.

 The date your application is received has an impact on your eligibility to receive a back dated payment.
+Contact your local council's EMA team to find out more about back payments.

 Contact your EMA team